capactio/capact/docs/tutorial/rocketchat-installation/README.md

 ###  Prerequisites

-* Voltron cluster installed, for example on [AWS EKS](../eks-installation/README.md).See also [GCP cluster installation guide](../voltron-installation/README.md).
+* Capact cluster installed, for example on [AWS EKS](../eks-installation/README.md).See also [GCP cluster installation guide](../capact-installation/README.md).

-> **NOTE:** For AWS EKS Voltron installation, all operation need to be run from the bastion host.
+> **NOTE:** For AWS EKS Capact installation, all operation need to be run from the bastion host.

 The following tools are required: